charliegerard/dev-notes/frontEnd/performanceTips.md

 * Avoid 'render-blocking' JS and CSS files which are files that need to be loaded and processed before the browser can display any information.

+* Load scripts asynchronously with the `async` property on script tags for the loading of assets that don't affect the DOM.
+Also for external scripts that don't require knowledge of our code and are not essential for the UX.

+* Also use `defer` for the scripts that can wait to execute until the HTML has been parsed.

 * Gzipping

 * Caching / Cache-busting